borea17/borea17.github.io/_posts/paper_summaries/2020-08-21-Unet_summary.md

 **U-Net architecture**: The main idea of the U-Net architecture is to build an encoder-decoder FCN with skip connections between corresponding blocks, see figure below.
-The left side of U-Net, i.e., *contractve path* or *encoder*, is very similar to the left side of the FC architecture above.
+The left side of U-Net, i.e., *contractive path* or *encoder*, is very similar to the left side of the FC architecture above.
 The right side of U-Net, i.e., *expansive path* or *decoder*, differs due to its number of feature channels and the convolutional + ReLu layers.
 Note that the input image size is